golangkorea/golang-spec/en/Statements/switch_statements.md

 ## Expression switches

 In an expression switch, the switch expression is evaluated and the case expressions, which need not be constants, are evaluated left-to-right and top-to-bottom; the first one that equals the switch expression triggers execution of the statements of the associated case; the other cases are skipped.
 If no case matches and there is a "default" case, its statements are executed.
 There can be at most one default case and it may appear anywhere in the "switch" statement.
-A missing switch expression is equivalent to the boolean value true.
+A missing switch expression is equivalent to the boolean value `true`.

 <pre>
 <a id="ExprSwitchStmt">ExprSwitchStmt</a> = "switch" [ <a href="/Statements/#SimpleStmt">SimpleStmt</a> ";" ] [ <a href="/Expressions/operators.html#Expression">Expression</a> ] "{" { <a href="#ExprCaseClause">ExprCaseClause</a> } "}" .